Corporate Event Photography a great way to make money as a photographer

 Second, you need to network.
 Join groups on LinkedIn and Instagram, attend local networking events, and get to know the event organizers.

 Third, you need to think about your skills.
-What kind of equipment do you need to work with?
+What kind of equipment do you need to work with? for example, will you need lighting gear?
 Do you have experience working with certain types of events?
 Are there special skills that you can bring to the table?

 Finally, you need to consider your pricing.
 How much does it cost to shoot an event?
 Will you charge by the hour or per image?
 Is there a minimum number of images you need to provide?